skoestlmeier/monotonicity/.github/ISSUE_TEMPLATE/bug-reports.md

 ---
-name: Bug reports
+name: Bug report
-about: Bug reports, feature request and other topics
+about: Please use this template for bug reports only

 ---